-1) In your workplace.
+1) Find clients through your workplace.

 Countless small businesses have been started by working professionals who a) moved from being employees of a company to being contractors or b) found a worthy client or two and absconded with them to form their own business.

 So if you are currently a working professional, you may want to explore one or both of these scenarios.
 If you are thinking of becoming a contractor, though, be sure that you are clear about the differences between a contractor and an employee from a tax point of view.

 Especially for people just starting a service-oriented business, this is my number one piece of advice about how to get clients; join and participate in business and social organizations.
 You will pick up more business this way than through any other method except perhaps referrals once you get known.

 Remember that this is not about the number of organizations you belong to; it's about what you do within the organizations you belong to and how other members perceive you.
 So don’t rush out and join ten groups and expect calls from new clients to pour in; choose a few only and participate in their work freely and fully.
 And be patient; people need to get to know you before they'll start sending work your way.

 3) Tell friends and family you'd like more clients.

 If you are blessed with many friends and family that are always in your corner and ready to help if they can, let them.
 Tell them about what you’re doing and that you're looking for clients – and be sure to tell them exactly what those ideal clients would be like, too.